 Closing a deal is never a one-person job; it requires a coordinated cross-functional team.
 There are engineers and product managers to answer customer questions, marketers to nurture prospects through the sales funnel, and executives and attorneys to weigh in on pricing and deal structure.
 After the deal is signed, service reps solve complex customer issues that can require case escalation and swarming to find solutions.

 That’s why CRM needs collaboration to be a part of the system, not a completely separate system.
 Instead of switching between disparate systems such as CRM, email, and chat, in-context communication around a customer issue or prospect is essential.

 For example, in the new CRM experience, your team can join a video call right from the Salesforce customer record itself instead of jumping into a separate application.
 They can even add comments directly to fields within the record instead of relying on email and chat to relay questions or feedback.

 The way we work is changing constantly, and because of that, your CRM needs to change too.
 We are committed to creating this new experience that allows you to work from anywhere, makes collaboration a solution and not a pain point, and most importantly, does the heavy lifting for you.

 This is how we see the future of CRM and the role it plays for our customers.
-Today, we launched the Salesforce Anywhere App to help you achieve this new experience.
-Join our beta for the Salesforce Anywhere App.
+Today, we are introducing Salesforce Anywhere, now with the power of Quip documents, spreadsheets and business process templates embedded to help you achieve this new real-time experience.